AdhocSteve/AutomatedTradingSystem/README.md

-By no means am I an expert on either subject, having have found myself in both the situations described above sometime ago. as I am still continuing to learn more about investing and programming everyday. =]  ~
+By no means am I an expert on either subject, having have found myself in both the situations described above sometime ago.
+Again my aim here is primarily to document my own algorithmic journey but perhaps someone else can benefit from my memoir on the subject.

-Again my aim here is to help establish enough of a foundation both in the investing and programming sense so that one can develope their own stratgies and eventually implement them with some confidence out in the real world.
+By benefit I mean establish enough of a foundat foundation both in the investing and programming sense to aid in the developement of your own stratgies then eventually implement them with some confidence out in the real world.

-Having have found myself on both of these situations I

 which is why this journal